Anni Dewani murder: Timeline of events for Shrien Dewani

 Mr Dewani denies that they acted in a reckless way by going into a township of Cape Town at night.
-He said his new wife said she wanted to see some of the "real South Africa" and the plan was simply to drive through.
+He said his new wife wanted to see some of the "real South Africa" and the plan was simply to drive through.

 Mrs Dewani's family, from Sweden, describe her as a "goddess".